AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/active-campaign-modules.md

 ### List All Automations a Contacts Is In

-This action module `retrieves a list of automations that contain a contact`.
+This action module retrieves a list of automations that contain a contact.

 You specify the maximum number of automations you want to list.